 Specifically, we have up systems for employees to take special leave for pregnancy and childbirth, as well as childcare leave systems.
-We have also set up a short-term parental leave system so that male employees can support to childcare further.
-In addition, we have developed services that let employees access online courses (e.g. return-to-work courses) and company intranet message boards.
+We have also set up a short-term parental leave system so that male employees can offer further support for childcare.

+In addition, we have developed services that let employees access online courses (e.g. return to work courses) and company intranet message boards.
 These services are part of a program to provide information to employees who are on pregnancy or childcare leave.

-We also provide a number of support options for childcare, such as offering prereturn interviews to employees who have taken pregnancy and/or childcare leave so that they can smoothly return to work.
+We also provide a number of support options for childcare, such as offering pre-return interviews to employees who have taken pregnancy and/or childcare leave so that they can smoothly return to work.